chaoxzhang/LongTermPAM/README.md

 filter spurious observations in F', F~M~' and quantum yield of photosystem II (Y(II) or $\Phi$P) caused by such as snow and condensation in long-term Monitoring PAM measurements, and calculate different chlorophyll fluorescence (ChlF) parameters.
+Detailed instruction of this package can be found in Zhang et al., (2024)

 ## The workflow consists of three steps: